-- Standard tropical atmosphere model, no cloud, standard constituent profiles, solar zenith angle of 71 degrees.
+- Standard tropical atmosphere (model 1), no cloud, standard constituent profiles, solar zenith angle of 71 degrees.

-- Standard winter polar atmosphere model, no cloud, standard constituent profiles, solar zenith angle of 84 degrees.
+- Standard winter arctic atmosphere (model 7) , no cloud, standard constituent profiles, solar zenith angle of 84 degrees.

 2. Plot or tabulate the key results for the above two baseline cases, and describe/explain the most significant differences between them.
 For the purposes of this project, key results include

 - (SW, LW, and combined) x (upward, downward, and net [positive upward]) x (top-of-atmosphere and surface) = 18 distinct numbers tabulated appropriately for each model atmosphere.
 See Note A, below.

 - Spectral fluxes plotted for (upward, downward, and net) x (top-of-atmosphere and surface) = 2 plots with 3 curves on each plot for each model atmosphere.
 See Note B, below.